· By Victoria Burns

 Why do periods happen?

-How long does a period last for?
+How long does a period last?

 Can you use a tampon on your first period?